-Students dually-enrolled will be counted at each school in which they are enrolled for attendance purposes only, except for SPED students with enrollments equaling more than 100 percent.
+Students dually enrolled will be counted at each school in which they are enrolled for attendance purposes only, except for SPED students with enrollments equaling more than 100 percent.

 - SPED students can be dually enrolled between their resident school district at 1% and their out-ofdistrict placement school at 100%.
 The attendance at the 100% enrolled school is used for Accountability.
-The 1% enrollment should not be considered for Accountability. - The percent enrolled must be > 0 (no placeholder enrollments).
+The 1% enrollment should not be considered for Accountability. - The percent enrolled must be > 0 (no placeholder enrollments). - Students must be correctly flagged as "students with disabilities" in both enrollments.